beejhuff/devopsinabox-ansible/README.md

 ### Infrastructure

-AWS EC2 instances and Route53 for domain management.
+AWS EC2 instances and Route53 for domain management, this was done initially manually but see `provision_aws_infra` for a working example of adding this piece as well.

 ### Servers